 - Regularly-held instructional workshops

 The Digital Media Commons represents a transformative use of 11,000 square feet of space that had previously housed stacks of library collections since converted to online formats.
-It was designed by a steering committee comprised of individuals from University Libraries, Information Services, the College of Arts, Media and Design, and Facilities, with input from faculty and students.
+It was designed by a steering committee comprised of individuals from University Libraries, Information Technology Services, the College of Arts, Media and Design, and Facilities, with input from faculty and students.
 This new facility addresses an expressed need for greater access to educational technology and additional study spaces on campus, and will provide the Northeastern community with new, innovative opportunities for teaching and learning.

 Rehan Khan, Northeastern’s Chief Information Officer, is very excited about the new space.
 "Northeastern’s new Digital Media Commons enables the exploration and creation of rich digital media for teaching and learning, collaboration and creative scholarship.
-The Information Services and Library staff will be able to work closely with faculty and students on the use of digital tools such as enhanced audio, video, animation, virtual reality, GIS, architecture and data visualization, and enable collaboration on projects and provide direction to the appropriate resources."
+The Information Technology Services and Library staff will be able to work closely with faculty and students on the use of digital tools such as enhanced audio, video, animation, virtual reality, GIS, architecture and data visualization, and enable collaboration on projects and provide direction to the appropriate resources."